lonelycode/tyk-io-site-content/v1.8/quotas-limits-security/access-control.md

         "hmac_enabled": false,
         "hmac_string": ""
     }

 The key elements that manage access control are the fields:

 - `allowance` & `rate` - these should be set to the same value, these are the users allowance during a period as set by `per`
-- `per` - The time in seconds where a rate limit is appled
+- `per` - The time in seconds where a rate limit is applied
 - `expires` - The date when the key expires
 - `quota_max` - The usage quota for the user
 - `quota_renews` - the Unix timestamp when the quota is renewed
 - `quota_renewal_rate` - The time, in seconds, of when the quota gets renewed (e.g. the quote renews ever x days expressed in seconds)

 These settings can be used exclusively or in conjunction with one another to create usage patterns and tiers of access for your users.
 Each time a request is processed by Tyk, the session will be updated with an updated quota (if used), and updated throttling rate depending on the time-frame specified.

 Creating new keys is done by POSTing an object such as the above to the Tyk create key API endpoint.